 Detro Trailer Sales' humble beginnings started from an unforeseen need that arose from one of the many different business ventures of Dan and Jessie Detro.
 Let's just say that in the retail business, you should always listen to your customers and their needs.
 Here is the story...

 In August of 1990, Detro Trailer Sales started with an inventory of 5 trailers on the lot.
 Dan & Jessie sold three trailers in that first year.
-Undeterred, their business steadily grew year after year, so they had to purchase more land.
+Undeterred, the trailer business steadily grew year after year, so they had to purchase more land.
 After a while, the trailer inventory reached an amazing 1,000 trailers at its peak.
 Since trailer sales proved so successful, Dan & Jessie held an auction in the early 2000’s to sell all of the remaining small merchandise and buildings - everything except for the trailers.

 Detro Trailers LLC now sits on over 30 acres with an average inventory of almost 800 trailers.
 The business employs 8-10 people.
-Detro Trailers LLC is still offering multiple leading brands of trailers such as Sure-Trac, Imperial, Cargo Express, Rhino, Aluma, Discovery and Cam Superline along with other manufacturers.
+Detro Trailers LLC is still offering multiple leading brands of trailers such as Sure-Trac, Imperial, Cargo Express, Air-Tow, Aluma, Discovery and Cam Superline along with other manufacturers.

-Today, as it has been for almost 30 years, the main business objective of Detro Trailers LLC is still the same - Provide outstanding customer service while offering a quality trailer at the best possible price to the customer.
+Today, as it has been for over 30 years, the main business objective of Detro Trailers LLC is still the same - Provide outstanding customer service while offering a quality trailer at the best possible price to the customer.